Atlanto-occipital dislocation: Prognosis

 The injury is immediately fatal in 70% of cases, with an additional 15% surviving to the emergency room but dying during the subsequent hospital stay.
-A basion-dental interval of 16 mm or greater is associated with mortality.
+A basion-dental interval (BSI) of 16 mm or greater is associated with mortality.
 In those with neurologic deficits, survival is unlikely.

 Most deaths result from mechanical damage to the spinal cord and lower brainstem, ranging from localized contusion to diffuse axonal injury to complete transection.
-Vascular complications are also frequent, and may contribute significantly to delayed mortality.
-Combined dissections of the vertebral and carotid arteries can lead to severe cerebral ischemia, whereas rupture of the vertebral artery/PICA junction results in subarachnoid hemorrhage compressing the brainstem.
+Vascular complications are also frequent and may contribute significantly to delayed mortality.
+Combined dissections of the vertebral and carotid arteries can lead to severe cerebral ischemia, whereas rupture of the vertebral artery–PICA junction results in subarachnoid hemorrhage, compressing the brainstem.
 Hydrocephalus may also develop and cause a dangerous increase of intracranial pressure.
 Further possible complications include damage to prevertebral structures (pharynx, lower cranial nerves) and the cerebellum.
 Therefore, initial survivors of atlantooccipital dislocation may show severe and variable neurologic deficits, including reversible or irreversible tetraplegia, multiple cranial nerve deficits, loss of consciousness, and recurrent respiratory and/or cardiac arrests.

 Children are more likely to survive with neurologic compromise than adults.
 Isolated cases of near-complete recovery after life-threatening symptoms are known.

 In case of posterior displacement of the head, a concomitant fracture of the atlas with backward migration of the posterior arch is associated with improved chance of survival, as this allows the spinal cord and medulla to migrate backward without getting crushed.